Everything about Squire™'s sovereign, jurisdiction-grounded legal AI - what it is, how it stays accurate, where your data lives, and what it costs.

 The more specific you are, the more useful the analysis.
 Include relevant dates, amounts, locations, the parties involved, what has happened so far, and what outcome you're hoping for.

 Mid-size and large law firms, corporate legal departments have the greatest ROI.
-Professionals in litigation, corporate law, and regulatory law gain rapid insights from Squire's analytics.
-Even students can leverage the Student plan.
-In short, any legal team aiming for data-driven efficiency will benefit from Squire's AI.
+Professionals in litigation, corporate law, and regulatory law gain rapid insights from Squire™'s analytics.
+Even law students and trainees can get started on a discounted plan.
+In short, any legal team aiming for data-driven efficiency will benefit from using Squire.

 Will more countries be added?